2014 Education and Training: Training of Trainers

 The TOT provides a comprehensive program designed to train participants in the skills necessary to delivery high-quality interactive training sessions by victim services organizations for their own staff and the communities.
 The training material is a core curriculum that can be adapted by programs to meet their specific community’s needs.

-The TOT is a three day training which will include an overview of the training material, techniques, and activities as well as a session on successful facilitation and organization.
+The TOT will include an overview of the training material, techniques, and activities as well as a session on successful facilitation and organization.